Sunny963/Sunny963/index.md

 title: "Shailesh Singh | Android Developer Portfolio"
 ---

-# Hi there 👋, I'm Shailesh Singh! 😃

 ## 🚀 About Me
 I'm an **Experienced Android Developer** with **7.5+ years** of expertise in building scalable, high-performance mobile applications.
 Skilled in **Kotlin**, **Java**, and **Jetpack Compose**, I specialize in developing intuitive and feature-rich apps that deliver exceptional user experiences.